 Your car has something that’s in demand for thieves.
-It isn’t your stereo or anything you’ve hidden in the glove box.
-The item in question is underneath the car, takes seconds to remove, and is required for your car to run properly.
-Thieves want your car’s catalytic converter.
+It isn’t your stereo system or anything you’ve hidden in the glove box.
+Some thieves target the car's tires or machinery underneath the car.
+Thieves want your car’s catalytic converter, which takes seconds to remove and is required for your car to run properly.

 The Appeal of Catalytic Converters

 The reason is platinum.
 Catalytic converters contain platinum, rhodium, and palladium.
 The metals are expensive, and thieves sell the converters to scrap yards for $150 to $200 per piece, depending on the size of the converter and the current rate on the metals inside it.
 It costs you up to $2000 to replace a catalytic converter, and it is illegal to drive your car without one.
 The resulting gap in your exhaust system also makes the car run poorly until it is fixed.

 The rate of catalytic converter theft varies depending on the current prices of the metals inside it.
 Price increases typically result in an increase in thefts.
 Thieves look for easy targets when it comes to catalytic converter theft, and a few simple steps help make your car or SUV a less likely target.

 You’ll notice a loud rumbling or roaring sound as soon as you turn on the engine if your catalytic converter is missing.
 This gets louder when you hit the gas.
 The exhaust is not working properly, so the vehicle also drives rougher than usual, often with a sense of sputtering as you change speed.
 Go to the back of the car and look underneath.
 The catalytic converter is a round canister that connects two pieces of piping in the exhaust.
 You will see a gaping space in the middle of your exhaust if the converter is missing, and you will likely see signs of the piping being cut away.

 How the Converters Get Stolen